Congo oil blocks auction draws warnings of environmental catastrophe

 COMBINATION OF RISKS

+Hydrocarbons Minister Didier Budimbu said bids to participate in production-sharing contracts with the government would be accepted over the next six months for oil blocks and three months for gas blocks.

-Asked whether Congo might back down in exchange for compensation from richer countries, presidential adviser Tosi Mpanu-Mpanu was sceptical.
+Asked on Tuesday whether Congo might forego drilling in exchange for compensation from richer countries, presidential adviser Tosi Mpanu-Mpanu was sceptical.

 He cited the example of Ecuador, which requested $3.6 billion in 2007 to offset revenue lost by not drilling in its Yasuni National Park.
 The initiative was scrapped in 2013 after it brought in less than 4% of the requested amount.
 Drilling began three years later.

-In addition to 27 oil blocks, the rights to extract methane gas from three blocks in Lake Kivu will be up for auction.
+In addition to 27 oil blocks, the rights to extract methane gas from three blocks in Lake Kivu are up for auction.

-Government officials have declined to say who has expressed interest in the blocks.

 Vincent Rouget, the Africa director at Control Risks, a London-based consultancy, said Congo's government was hoping to take advantage of high oil prices and fresh Western interest in alternatives to Russian fuel.